• Skip to primary navigation

 • Feedback

-All the ingredients for this recipe on a wooden surface with text overlay labels.
+All the ingredients for this recipe on a wooden surface each with a text overlay label.

-• Shallots - These add a nice sweetness to the soup.
+• Shallots - These add a nice sweetness to the turkey soup with leftovers.
 You could swap them for a small brown onion instead if that is all you have.

 • Celery - Not everyone likes celery (and some people are allergic), so it can be left out, but we find it adds lots of flavour.